nylander/GAAS/annotation/CheatSheet/gxf.md

      Hs-Ch1  Twinscan    start_codon 380 382 .   +   0   gene_id "1"; transcript_id "1.a";
      Hs-Ch1  Twinscan    stop_codon  708 710 .   +   0   gene_id "1"; transcript_id "1.a";

-## GFF3
-(2004)

-GFF3 addresses several shortcomings in its predecessor GFF2.
-Actually it addresses the most common extensions to GFF, while preserving back-ward compatibility with previous formats.
-It has been conceptualized by by **Lincoln Stein**.
-[The First specification draft](https://web.archive.org/web/20031207182031/http://song.sourceforge.net:80/gff3.shtml) I found is from 10 September 2003 (version 1.00rc1).
-[The first offical specification](http://rice.bio.indiana.edu:7082/annot/gff3.html) is the version 1 published the 30 September 2004.

-Last updated the 26 February 2013 with version 1.23.
-Here is the last description of the specifications: [https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)

-The majors updates are:
-        * the limitations of the feature type (3rd column) that is constrained to be either a term from the Sequence Ontology or an SO accession number (2278 possibilities).
-        * Some attribute's tags have predefined meanings: ID, Name, Alias, Parent, Target, Gap, Derives_from, Note, Dbxref, Ontology_term, Is_circular.
-        * Parent, Alias, Note, Dbxref and Ontology_term attributes can have multiple values (separated with the comma "," character).
-        * The **ID** indicates the ID of the feature.
-The ID attribute is required for features that have children (e.g. gene and mRNAs), or for those that span multiple lines, but are optional for other features.
-IDs for each feature must be unique within the scope of the GFF file.
-In the case of discontinuous features (i.e. a single feature that exists over multiple genomic locations) the same ID may appear on multiple lines.
-All lines that share an ID must collectively represent a single feature.
-        * The reserved Parent attribute can be used to establish a part-of relationship between two features.
-A feature that has the Parent attribute set is interpreted as asserting that it is a part of the specified Parent feature

 ## GTF2.1
 (2005)